charlieqjz/JDSSAFusion/README.md

 ## 📖 Project Overview

 This repository contains the implementation of the paper "SSA-Based Adaptive Infrared-Visible Image Fusion for Ink Enhancement in Ancient Bamboo Slips".
-The research proposes an adaptive infrared-visible image fusion method based on Sparrow Search Algorithm (SSA) specifically designed for enhancing ink traces in ancient bamboo slips (Jiandu).
+The research proposes an adaptive infrared-visible image fusion method based on Salient Spatial Attention (SSA) specifically designed for enhancing ink traces in ancient bamboo slips (Jiandu).

 ## 🎯 Research Objectives